Love on a Leash

 Love on a Leash is a 2011 romantic comedy film directed by Fen Tian which stars Jana Camp and Stephen Kramer Glickman.
-It has become known for its unusual creative choices and is frequently included on lists of especially bad or bizarre movies.
+This "notorious" film become known for its unusual creative choices and is frequently included on lists of especially bad or bizarre movies.

 Synopsis

 Lisa is a young woman who has not been lucky finding a romantic partner.
 She meets a golden retriever whom she names Prince (who also calls himself Alvin Flang).
 After discovering that Prince turns into a human man each night, Lisa falls in love with him.